Advice on Important College Topics for Students With Learning Disabilities or ADHD and Their Families

 Elizabeth’s published and posted advice on how best to prepare students with disabilities for success at college

-Read some of Elizabeth Hamblet’s college transition advice from various media outlets:
+Read some of Elizabeth Hamblet’s college transition and other advice from various media outlets:

 - “Preparing for College with Dyslexia” – Child Mind Institute